Oriole Park at Camden Yards,

 Most of all, Camden Yards’ most striking feature is the gigantic B&O Warehouse in right field.
 When Oriole Park was in the planning stages, no one was sure what to do with the warehouse…not everyone wanted to demolish it, but no one could figure out how to make it work.
 Then Eric Moss, an architecture student at Syracuse, created a model that built the ballpark around the warehouse.
 More than anyone, Eric Moss deserves credit for the brilliant design of Camden Yards.

-In 2012 Oriole Park at Camden Yards will celebrate the 20th anniversary of its opening.
-The ballpark itself still garners rave reviews, even as the team has endured almost habitual last place finishes.
-Bad for Orioles fans, but great for the ballpark visitor—tickets can be had for a game in one of baseball’s greatest parks for relatively very cheap.
+In 2012 Oriole Park at Camden Yards celebrated the 20th anniversary of its opening.
+The ballpark itself still garners rave reviews.
+And these days tickets can be had for a game in one of baseball’s greatest parks for relatively very cheap.

 Orioles Tickets: For Yankees and Red Sox games, it’s probably best to go through the team website or box office.
 For most other games, a third party may be cheaper.
 Here is my recommendation for using third party sellers.